adamdab/Block-Diagram-App/README.md

 FEATURES:

 Scrollable bitmap.
-Save/load function.
+Save/load function with own extension (*.bq) format.
 Limit of start blocks (only 1 per diagram).
 Selecting and changing text content of block (stop and start blocks are unchangeable).
 New diagram pop-up window with height and length options.
 Deleting blocks deletes outgoing arrows.
-Moving selected diagram elemants.
+Moving selected diagram elemants (however arrows stays in place - not implemented arrow movement with blocks).